Is Platinum a Good Investment?

 Platinum has seen a huge surge in popularity among investors.
 But what is platinum exactly, where is it found, and what makes it so desirable?

-Men have mined gold for thousands of years.
-Not so platinum.
+People have mined gold for thousands of years, but that is not the case for platinum.
 Thanks to its higher boiling point and the fact that it rarely occurs in its natural form, platinum wasn’t discovered until 1735.

 Most of the world’s platinum comes from mines in northern South Africa.
 Extraction is challenging.
 Platinum is seldom found in isolation - more usually it’s found alongside other base metals such as nickel, copper and chrome.